Schnouki/bccc/README.md

   new stanza types
 - handle errors: private channels, posting forbidden, etc.
 - handle subscriptions, affiliations, moderators, etc.
-- persistence: save last known item ID for each channel in a database and tell how many new items there are after a relaunch

 *Patches welcome!* `:)`